eaasi/teleport/eaasi-web-api/README.md

 #### Step 4 - Execute the migration.

 Up until this point, unless you are running a watch script locally, migrations have not run in the database you are developing against.
-To run migrations explicitly, run `npm migration:run`.
+To run migrations explicitly, run `npm run migration:run`.
 This will invoke `npx sequelize-cli db:migrate`, which will execute the migrations.
 Additionally, running the API using the standard entry point script locally `./migrate_run_local_api.sh` will start the API.
 In `src/app.ts`, `sequelize.sync()` is called, which synchronizes the database with current model state using the migration files.